get-scatter/scatter-js-types/README.md

 # scatter-js-types
-Typescript type definitions I gathered based on the API documentation.
+Typescript type definitions for `@scatterjs/core` that I composed based on the API documentation.
 It's not complete, focused primarily on EOS